Quinnipiac University emphasizes integrity as one of its guiding principles.

 1. If the faculty member and the student cannot agree on an outcome, the case will proceed on to case review.

-4. The Academic Integrity Joint Resolution Proposal will be forwarded to the director of academic integrity for final approval.
-If a conflict of interest occurs, the director can request Academic Integrity Board approval of joint resolutions.
-The director can reject a joint resolution when further investigation of the incident is warranted.
+4. The Academic Integrity Joint Resolution Proposal will be forwarded to the coordinator of academic integrity for final approval.
+If a conflict of interest occurs, the coordinator can request Academic Integrity Board approval of joint resolutions.
+The coordinator can reject a joint resolution when further investigation of the incident is warranted.

 5. A student who did not initially accept responsibility and has not been found responsible for a prior academic integrity violation may, at any time before a final board decision, change their response to accept responsibility in order to participate in the joint resolution process.